[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 Do you notice some pages, like the new plugin installation page, etc., don’t reload properly or suspicious files or code in the file manager?malicious code in wordpress

-There is a high probability of malware infection on your site.
+There is a high probability of a malware infection on your site.

 You can scan your site with Wordfence or Sucuri and find the suspicious file.